Vanessa22400/insurance_risk_prediction_simulator/README.md

 This project is a simple interactive application built to explore how lifestyle and demographic factors influence healthcare costs and risk profiles.

-It is based on a broader data analysis project, but here the focus is different: instead of looking at the data from a technical perspective, the goal is to make these insights more accessible and intuitive to interact with.

-The idea is to allow someone to explore different scenarios and better understand how factors such as smoking, BMI and age can impact long-term outcomes.
+It combines predictive modeling with interactive visualizations to make these insights easier to understand and explore.

 ---